LaVern Torgeson: Coaching career

-Torgeson concluded his coaching career as the defensive coordinator and linebacker coach for the Frankfurt Galaxy in 1996.
+Torgeson concluded his coaching career as the defensive coordinator and linebackers coach for the Frankfurt Galaxy in 1996.

 Later years

 After retiring from coaching, Torgeson lived with his wife Nola (Carmichael) Torgeson in Huntington Beach, California.
 In 1970, he was inducted into the Washington State University Athletic Hall of Fame.
 He was also inducted into the State of Washington Sports Hall of Fame in 1994.
 Torgeson died in 2015 at age 86 in Huntington Beach.